Style Guide.

 Typography

-class you can use to add sensible typographic defaults to any
+A plugin that provides a typography class you can use to add sensible typographic defaults to any

 vanilla HTML you don't control (like HTML rendered from Markdown, or pulled from a CMS).